schulle4u/yellow-extensions-schulle4u/pagesource/README.md

 The following arguments are available, all arguments are optional:

-`Style` = pagesource style, e.g. left, center, right
+`Style` = button style, e.g. `left`, `center`, `right`

-This extension adds a "Source code" button to each page you would like to allow viewing the page source.
+This extension adds a button to each page you would like to allow viewing the page source.
 The page will be rendered in raw markdown format, excluding page settings.
 Therefore other extension shortcuts within a page will not be parsed.
 You can use this extension to provide website visitors a simplified printing view, a content export for plaintext environments, or just to show how easy it is to write beautiful web pages in markdown.

 ## Examples

-Embedding a "Source code" button:
+Embedding a button:

     [pagesource]

-Embedding a "Source code" button, different style:
+Embedding a button, different style:

     [pagesource right]